 Leaky gut is when your gut walls become too permeable.
 This can be caused by the effects of pathogenic bacteria, viruses, parasites, fungi and toxins that can modulate the structure and function of these tight structures over time.
 Or by other stimuli from pharmacological (drugs) and physiological sources.
 Even things like stress, environmental toxins and a bad diet can make a huge difference.
 Keeping your gut healthy can help avoid leaky gut.
 And prevention is key.

 When presented with pathogens, toxins and foreign bodies like undigested food particles, your system may produce antibodies that trigger inflammatory reactions throughout the body – in the blood vessels, joints, gut, brain or lungs.
-Heart disease may even be caused by these inflammatory responses.
-Short-term health issues like rashes, fever, muscle or joint pain, fatigue and abdominal pain can be an indicator of leaky gut.

 Once leaky gut starts, it generally gets worse if not corrected.
 Toxins entering the circulatory system from the gut can go directly to the liver, and then on to the rest of the body.
 Along the way, they may create inflammation that can cause a host of complications and illnesses.
 On top of this, you now have to defend against diseases with a compromised immune system, since your gut is not working at its best.